MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-antialiasing-with-lines-and-curves-about.md

 ---
-Description: 'When you use Windows GDI+ to draw a line, you provide the starting point and ending point of the line, but you don''t have to provide any information about the individual pixels on the line.' ms.assetid: '7c4869c1-76ff-42d1-abf1-387121943b2a'
+Description: When you use Windows GDI+ to draw a line, you provide the starting point and ending point of the line, but you dont have to provide any information about the individual pixels on the line. ms.assetid: 7c4869c1-76ff-42d1-abf1-387121943b2a
-title: Antialiasing with Lines and Curves
+title: Antialiasing with Lines and Curves ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Antialiasing with Lines and Curves